kudobuilder/kudo/keps/0031-namespace-management.md

 ### Kubernetes Objects and Namespaces

 When working kubernetes objects, be it Pods, ReplicaSets, Deployments, etc. that require a namespace, the responsbility falls on the user to create that namespace prior assigning the resource or it will fail.
-Available is an [auto-provision admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#namespaceautoprovision) available to auto-create namespaces.
+Available is an [auto-provision admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#namespaceautoprovision) to auto-create namespaces.
 Users desiring auto-provisioning of namespaces should install this tool.
 This webhook has the limitation of creating namespaces without extra metadata which defeats the value for use cases which need that metadata.

 ### Helm